vsrinivas/fuchsia/docs/self_hosting.md

 sed
 ```

-## Build Magenta
+## Build Zircon
-Follow standard Magenta/Fuchsia source configuration instructions.
+Follow standard Zircon/Fuchsia source configuration instructions.
 Note that
-you will want a minimum of `magenta` and `sbase`.
+you will want a minimum of `zircon` and `sbase`.

 In order for gcc-built executables to run in Fuchsia, we will need the gcc
 runtime libraries, built for Fuchsia.
 They were built as part of the Fuchsia
 native build, but we need them to be installed into one of the standard runtime
 library locations on the target.
 One way to do this is to add the libraries to
-the manifest lines in `magenta/kernel/engine.mk`:
+the manifest lines in `zircon/kernel/engine.mk`:
 ```code
 USER_MANIFEST_LINES += lib/libgcc_s.so.1=<path-to-gcc>/x86_64-fuchsia-6.3.0-native/lib/libgcc_s.so.1
 USER_MANIFEST_LINES += lib/libgcc_s.so=<path-to-gcc>/x86_64-fuchsia-6.3.0-native/lib/libgcc_s.so
 USER_MANIFEST_LINES += lib/libstdc++.so=<path-to-gcc>/x86_64-fuchsia-6.3.0-native/lib/libstdc++.so
 ```
-Follow the standard Magenta/Fuchsia build instructions, and run the resulting
+Follow the standard Zircon/Fuchsia build instructions, and run the resulting
 image on the desired target.

 ## Copy Files Onto Target